Frank3549/ReminderBot/README.txt

 Note: This bot is currently still stable and functional but is not serving it's intended purpose yet.
-This is still a work in progress and will be deployed in the near feature.
+This is still a work in progress and will be deployed in the near future.

 Date of README modification: 3/28/24